Burning down the house: Michelle Wolf's jokes at D.C. dinner draw ire

 Matt Schlapp, the head of Conservative Political Action Conference, and his wife Mercedes Schlapp, a Trump administration official, both said they walked out of the White House Correspondent's dinner.
 He said they were particularly incensed by the abortion joke.

-"Enough of elites mocking all of us," Matt Schlapp said on Twitter.
+"Enough of elites mocking all of us," Matt Schlapp wrote on Twitter, a comment which in turn also drew criticism.

-During the 20 minutes that Wolf spoke, she touched on a number of issues including the media, Democrats, White House adviser Kellyanne Conway and the financial crisis.
+During the 20 minutes that Wolf spoke, she touched on a number of issues including the media, Democrats, Trump's adult children, White House adviser Kellyanne Conway and the financial crisis.

+Out of concern over the subject matter, C-SPAN radio stopped broadcasting her performance more than halfway through and replayed an episode of "Washington Journal" instead.

+"C-SPAN Radio left its live coverage of the White House Correspondents Dinner early out of an abundance of caution regarding the program's content and it's compatibility with the FCC's indecency guidelines," C-SPAN said in an official statement.
+"C-SPAN television carried the entirety of the dinner program."

 The backlash to her act is reminiscent of what comedian Stephen Colbert received after he performed at the dinner in 2006 and never broke out of his then-Comedy Central "The Colbert Report" character — a parody of the Bush administration and cable news pundits.